 The following summary highlights information contained elsewhere in this prospectus.
 It does not contain all the information you should consider before investing in our Class A Common Stock or Warrants.
-You should read this entire prospectus carefully, including the sections titled "Risk Factors," "Business," "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Where You Can Find Additional Information," "and our considered financial Island Additional Information," and our consider financial Information," and our consider financial Information, and our consider financial Island Information, and our consider financial Island Information, "and our consideration financial Information," and our consideration financial Information, "in this prospectus, unless the context requires otherwise, all references of "we," "our," "iss," "Aurora, "the "Registrant," and the "Company" refer to Aurora Innovation, Inc. and its consolidated subsidiaries following the Business Combination.
+You should read this entire prospectus carefully, including the sections titled "Risk Factors," "Business," "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Where You Can Find Additional Information," "Unaudited Pro Forma Condensed Combined Financial Information," and our consolidated financial statements and related notes included elsewhere in this prospectus, before making an investment decision.
+In this prospectus, unless the context requires otherwise, all references to "we," "our," "us," "Aurora," the "Registrant," and the "Company" refer to Aurora Innovation, Inc. and its consolidated subsidiaries following the Business Combination.